Taxes are based on accounting

 Double-entry bookkeeping

-In double-entry bookkeeping, the source and use of money is recorded for each business transaction.
+In double-entry bookkeeping, the source and the use of money is recorded for each business transaction.
 The entries show the reason for the movement of cash and the account affected by the transaction.
-At least two accounts must be adjusted when transactions are recorded in the books.
+At least two accounts must be affected when transactions are recorded.

 Single-entry bookkeeping

-In taxation based on single-entry bookkeeping, account transactions are accrued on a payment basis.
+In taxation based on single-entry bookkeeping, account transactions are accrued on a "payment" basis.
 In other words, transactions are entered in the books according to the movement of assets in the company’s account.
-In single-entry bookkeeping, the financial year is always a calendar year.
+In single-entry bookkeeping, the financial year is always the calendar year.

-For taxation purposes, business operators must adjust single-entry bookkeeping on an accruals basis.
+For taxation purposes, business operators must adjust their single-entry bookkeeping on an accruals basis.

 How long is the first financial year?

-When business operations begin, the financial year may be longer or shorter than 12 months.
+When business operations begin, the financial year (= accounting year) may be longer or shorter than 12 months.
 In the case of double-entry bookkeeping, the financial year may be a 12-month period other than the calendar year.
 For single-entry bookkeeping, the maximum length of the financial year is always 12 months.

-The first financial year begins on the day you set up a business.
+Your first financial year begins on the day you set up a business.
 The financial year is usually 12 months.
 However, the maximum length of the financial year is 18 months.
-For business operators and self-employed persons who have single-entry bookkeeping, the financial year is always a calendar year.
+For business operators and self-employed persons who have single-entry bookkeeping, the financial year is always the calendar year.

 Make the financial statements for each financial year